tpeng2/ML_projects/README.md

 * Tested on RTX 3060 Ti with a Ryzen 7 3080 XT processor.
 Three rounds of training takes about 60 seconds.

-Six consective runs return an average accuracy around 84%-85% (ranging from 81% to 87%, with different hyperparameters).
+Six consective runs return an average accuracy around 84%-85% (ranging from 81% to 87%, with above hyperparameters).
 - 87.94117647058823 %
 - 82.3529411764706 %
 - 86.76470588235294 %